lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
 Used to transfer data from external program parts to fields declared in the DSL.

 *layout* must describe the layout of the external counterpart.

-*internal* is a refernece to a declared field.
+*internal* is a reference to a declared field.
 A level specification is necessary.

 Using this information, copy-in and copy-out functions are set up.
 These can be called from the external program.

-If Knowledge.generateFortranInterface is set, the external counterpart is assumed to be in Fortran-compilant ordering, otherwise lexicographic ordering is assumed.
+If Knowledge.generateFortranInterface is set, the external counterpart is assumed to be in Fortran-compliant ordering, otherwise lexicographic ordering is assumed.

 #### Example
 <pre>